 Private Equity (PE) is a popular alternative investment.
 In the private equity market, you can purchase an interest in a privately held company.
 As you’d suspect, these investments have much less liquidity than more traditional investments.
 The cash flows associated with these investments are typically described by the so called “J-Curve”, where a portfolio is constructed in years 1-5, improvements to the companies are made and debt paid down in years 3-7, and companies are sold in years 5-10.
-In addition, as a consequence of the 2008 declines, many institutional investors ended the year with too high an allocation to private equity given their target allocations.
-Many of these institutions are selling their private equity interests into a secondary market created for purchasing these illiquid partnerships.
-Secondary Funds may have outsized returns because they’re buying further into the J-Curve, reducing the holding period and missing the early years’ negative returns.
+In addition, after market declines, institutional investors sometimes end the year with too high an allocation to private equity given their target allocations.
+Many of these institutions will sell their private equity interests into a secondary market created for purchasing these illiquid partnerships.
+Secondary Funds may have outsized returns because they’re buying further into the J-Curve, reducing the holding period and bypassing the early years’ negative returns.
 These funds often have an 8% preferred return.

 Some funds will target specific rounds, an A round fund for example, while others specifically target late stage venture, a few years ahead of the IPO.
 Venture funds often target IRRs above 20%.

 Equipment leasing funds will invest in revenue producing equipment that is essential for businesses to conduct their operations.
 The equipment will have substantial economic lives.
 They may also finance infrastructure and energy projects.
-The investments will include equipment leases, participation agreements, residual sharing agreements, project financings and vendor and rental programs.
+The investments can include equipment leases, participation agreements, residual sharing agreements, project financings and vendor and rental programs.
 In many cases, they hold title to or have a controlling position in the equipment.
-These funds focus on equipment needed in a number of fields including: agricultural, medical, manufacturing, technological, transportation, energy, environmental, infrastructure and others.
-These funds typically pay a 7% coupon and often have a preferred return, frequently 8%.
+These funds focus on equipment needed in a number of fields including: agricultural, medical, manufacturing, technological, transportation, energy, environmental, infrastructure and others and typically pay 7% accompanied by an 8% preferred return.
 The Funds can operate globally.
 They typically raise funds over the first two years, operate the program in years 1-4 and then liquidate the portfolio over years 4-7, aiming to have a majority of investor money returned by year five.

 Aircraft leasing funds build a portfolio of approximately 30 to 50 mid-life aircraft.
-They typically build the Fund’s portfolio through acquiring multi-aircraft portfolios with less than 5 years in lease term remaining and execute sale-leaseback transactions with the airlines.
+They typically build the Fund’s portfolio through acquiring multi-aircraft portfolios with less than 5 years in lease terms remaining and execute sale-leaseback transactions with the airlines.
 The investment strategy is built on the premise of leasing aircraft to their break-up metal values, where an aircraft’s airframe and engines are monetized separately.
-These Funds invest in commercial aircraft, engines and related assets that produce attractive yield and strong leveraged returns.
+These Funds invest in commercial aircraft, engines and related assets that produce attractive returns.

 In addition to mutual funds, ETFs and individual equities, there are a number of alternatives available that provide more direct exposure to the energy markets.
 Limited partnerships, working interests, master limited partnerships (MLPs) and unit investment trusts (UITs) all provide pass-through treatment of both income and deductions derived from oil and gas investments at the wellhead.
 You can participate in the industry up, mid or downstream.
 Upstream operations deal primarily with the exploration stages of the oil and gas industry.
 Midstream activities include the processing, storing, transporting and marketing of oil, natural gas and natural gas liquids.
 Midstream is represented by the oil and gas operations that take place after the production phase, through to the point of sale.
 Downstream operations can include refining crude oil and distributing the by-products down to the retail level.